thecmdrunner/quick-vm/docs/diy-vm.md

 **THIS VARIES BETWEEN VARIOUS MOTHERBOARDS**

-Take a look at these examples below:
+Take a look at how to do it below:

 <p>
 <details>
-<summary>ASUS ROG B450-F Motherboard</summary>
+<summary>How to enable Virtualization on your Motherboard</summary>
 <br>

 Please follow below steps to enable virtualization(SVM) in the BIOS for AMD motherboards: